The complexity of convexity number and percolation time in the cycle convexity: Results on the Percolation Time

 Note that $Q \subseteq S$, which implies that $H(Q) \subseteq H(S)$.
 This also implies that either~$v \in I(S)$ or~$v \in I^2(S) \setminus I(S)$, since~$v \notin S$ and~$v \in I^2(Q) \setminus I(Q)$.
 Therefore, in order to prove what we want, we just need to show that~$S$ is a hull set and~$v \notin I(S)$.

 Thus, first, let us prove that~$S$ is a hull set.
 To do this, we have to show that~$V \setminus H(Q) \subseteq H(S)$, since~$H(Q) \subseteq H(S)$.
 Let~$k$ be the last index of the sequence of sets~$R_i$ and let~$R_k=\{w_1,w_2,\ldots,w_k\}$.
 Each vertex in~$V \setminus H(Q)$ is either in~$R_k$ or in~$S$, so, in fact, we just need to show that~$R_k \subseteq H(S)$.
-First, Remember that~$V' = \{v\} \cup Q \cup (V \setminus H(Q))$, which is the set consisting of basically every vertex that is not in $H(Q)$, except for $v$ and the vertices in $Q$.
+First, remember that~$V' = \{v\} \cup Q \cup (V \setminus H(Q))$, which is the set consisting of basically every vertex that is not in $H(Q)$, except for $v$ and the vertices in $Q$.
 Let $T = V \setminus (H(Q) \cup R_k)$ and thus $V' \setminus R_k = \{v\} \cup Q \cup T$.
 Since $T \cup Q \subseteq S$ and $v \in H(S)$, then $V' \setminus R_k \subseteq H(S)$.

 Now, let us show by induction on $i=k,k-1,\ldots,0$ that $V' \setminus R_i \subseteq H(S)$, which implies that $R_k \subseteq H(S)$, since $R_k \subseteq V' \setminus R_0$.
-We already proved that $V' \setminus R_k \subseteq H(S)$.
+We already proved that~$V' \setminus R_k \subseteq H(S)$.
 Let $0 \leq i \leq k-1$ and assume that $V' \setminus R_{i+1} \subseteq H(S)$.
-Since $w_{i+1}$ is in a cycle in the subgraph~$G[V' \setminus R_i]$ and $V' \setminus R_{i+1} \subseteq H(S)$, we have $w_{i+1} \in H(S)$, which implies that $V' \setminus R_i \subseteq H(S)$.
+Since~$w_{i+1}$ is in a cycle in the subgraph~$G[V' \setminus R_i]$ and $V' \setminus R_{i+1} \subseteq H(S)$, we have $w_{i+1} \in H(S)$, which implies that $V' \setminus R_i \subseteq H(S)$.
 We then conclude that $S$ is a hull set.

-Additionally, notice that~$v$ does not belong to any cycle composed only of elements of~$S$, as~$v$ does not belong to any cycle composed only of the vertices of the subgraph~$G[V' \setminus R_k]$ does not have cycles containing~$v$, since the set~$R_k$ is the last one of its sequence.
-Therefore, we conclude that $v \notin I(S)$ as we wanted.
+Additionally, notice that~$v$ does not belong to any cycle composed only of elements of~$S$, as~$v$ does not belong to any cycle composed only of the vertices of the subgraph~$G[V' \setminus R_k]$, since~$R_k$ is the last one of its sequence.
+Therefore, we conclude that $v \notin I(S)$, as we wanted.